 In terms of how technology can transform healthcare, Lamont, said, “We think it’s the integration of technology with services.
 A lot of artificial intelligence and machine learning can be used, but it’s much more about how we think about payment reform and how we think about having financial alignment in the system.”

 Tiffany Donelson, Vice President of Program, Connecticut Health Foundation, addressed some challenges the state faces in moving toward value-based care.
 She also pointed out that Connecticut is moving in the right direction.

 “Our barriers are consistent with other states.
 It’s always challenging to get the insurers to align with the providers to align with the employers.
 The solution is to “find common goals and objectives amongst the entire healthcare system,” she emphasized.

 Donelson said the Future of Health Care event was “amazing for a variety of reasons.”
 She noted, “If we do begin to focus on value and outcomes, the population will be healthier.
 I’m excited that our state is moving toward value, personally as an organization, but I also think Connecticut has been behind some of our neighboring states.
 We haven’t moved at their speed quite yet.
 I’m excited that 350 people showed up because those are 350 people who can help move the system to catch up with some of our neighboring states and move closer to value.”

 With an understanding that healthcare issues cannot be solved in one day, the event provided a launchpad for discussion.

 “The room was filled—and it stayed full all day long.
 That’s a testament to having quality speakers and the right type of program put together.
-It really was a unique atmosphere,” said Amy Cunningham, Executive Director of the Connecticut Health Council.
+It really was a unique atmosphere,” said one participant.

 Paul Grady, Principal of Alera Group, was also pleased with the outcome of the summit.
 “I think we achieved our goal and hopefully we built some momentum to change things pretty dramatically,” he noted.